-The public has provided some limited input into alternative land use configurations from this area.
-Four (4) different land use alternatives were presented at an Open Forum for this Master Plan planning process.
-Each involve the extension of a public local Street from 50th Street, connecting to 51st Street to the south and the demolition of the existing elementary school building.
-The purpose of the proposed road is to connect the surrounding residential area to the expanded park area, and help define the edges between different land uses.
+The public has provided some limited input into additional alternatives as well.
+All alternative land use configurations from this area.
+Four (4) different land use alternatives involved an were presented at an Open Forum for this Master Plan planning process.
+Each involve the extension of Bootha public local Street from 50th Street, connecting to 51st Street to the south and the demolition of the existing elementary school building.
+The purpose of the proposed road is to connect the surrounding residential area to the improved expanded park area, and help define the edges between different land uses.
 The feasibility of this roadway extension is not yet determined and further evaluation is needed; an alternative connection may be selected based on the results of the evaluation.

-The alternative most favored by the public was Alternative A, which included residential uses and increased open space along 50th Street, and mixed-use development fronting on Rainbow Boulevard.
+The alternative most favorable (Alternative A) favored by the public was Alternative A, which included low-density-residential, uses and increased open space along 50th Street, and mixed-use development - see layout below.fronting on Rainbow Boulevard.
 Park improvements could include a park shelter and general open spaces or play fields.
-The development of a mixed-use component would need to respect the character of the adjacent residences, and could include civic space, such as a relocated City Hall / Community Center.
+The mixed-use development of a mixed-use component would be low-densityneed to respect the character of the adjacent residences, and could include civic space, such as a relocated City Hall / Community Center.